 Dr. Clara Cheung, presented at the 2019 APM Women in Project Management Conference in London.
 Her presentation, entitled “Measuring What Works: Workplace Well-being of Project Professionals.”
 Her mentors, Director John Cable and Professor Jocelyn Davis, were there to support her.

-Dr. Cheung is now an Assistant Professor in Project Management in the Department of Mechanical, Aerospace and Civil Engineering at the University of Manchester in the United Kingdom.
+Dr. Cheung is now an Associate Professor (Senior Lecturer) in Project Management in the Department of Mechanical, Aerospace and Civil Engineering at the University of Manchester in the United Kingdom.
 Part of her work includes conducting research in improving health, safety and wellbeing in high-risk industrial projects.
 Cheung said that what she enjoys most about her job is collaborating and managing people with different areas of expertise to deliver projects within the triple constraints.
 “Project management can be used in many different fields and industries to improve business performance,” she said.
 “Being a master of project management means you’re at the cutting edge of helping people and businesses thrive.”

 Since she achieved both her graduate and doctoral degrees at UMD, Cheung said many career doors have been opened for her.
 “It was challenging to formulate my own research direction at the beginning of my studies,” she said.
 “But since 2017, when I came to the University of Manchester, I have conducted interdisciplinary research by applying organizational psychology, data science and engineering theories to tackle occupational health, safety and well-being issues in high-risk industries.”